estavillo97/Data-Science-Project-AWS/README.md

 ### Download Data
 The data is stored in parquet format.
-Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
+Apache Parquet is an open-source, column-oriented data file format designed for efficient data storage and retrieval.
 To download, just go to the terminal, and use the following command to download the data, changing the path with the location of the project and the LocalFolderName with the data folder